CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 ## Slow rollout

-By setting up a sender domain a mistake is easily made, and you do not want to have all your emails blocked, simply because you made a typo in your DNS, or because you forgot to send out a mail via SMTPeter.com.
+By setting up a sender domain or by signing your emails a mistake is easily made, and you do not want to have all your emails blocked, simply because you made a typo in your DNS, or because you forgot to send out a mail via SMTPeter.com.
-Therefore, we recommend to always use a slow rollout, when you start using sender domains.
+Therefore, we recommend to always use a slow rollout, when you start using sender domains or signing your emails.

 The wizard that helps you to setup your sender domain will as a default suggest that you slowly rollout the sender domain already.
 This default starts with a setting in which all your emails should be accepted by receiving mail servers, no matter whether the mails are sent by SMTPeter.com or not.
-Moreover, a receiving mail server should notify SMTPeter that a mail was received that was not sent by SMTPeter.com.
+Moreover, a receiving mail server should notify SMTPeter that a mail was received that was not sent by SMTPeter.com or not properly signed.
 SMTPeter will keep track on how often these notifications occur and will provide reports with statistics on a regular basis on your dashboard.
 This gives you the information to check if you have made any mistakes or not.
 If you see a lot of notifications